 - Intro balance transfer fee of 0%, for transfers made during the first 60 days (5% after that)

 There are no rewards to earn.
 But if you want to pay down a balance over time, you can do it at no extra cost with this card.

 You’ll have to make your transfer within the first 60 days to get the intro transfer fee.
-After that it will be a more typical fee, at 3%.
+After that it will be a fairly large fee, at 5%.

-The BankAmericard’s extra benefits are pretty basic: mostly just shopping and travel protections.
-But it also offers free access to one of your FICO 8 Credit Scores, based on your TransUnion credit report.
+The Chase Slate’s extra benefits are pretty basic: mostly just shopping and travel protections.
+But it also offers free credit monitoring through the Chase Journey service, which provides your VantageScore 3.0 based on your TransUnion credit report.
 It even shows quite a bit of data from your TransUnion report, and there’s a credit simulator too.

 Like most cards designed around balance transfers, there isn’t much else to this card.
 Its main purpose is to help you pay off a balance over time.
 And if you use it responsibly, making payments each month, it can do just that.